oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q4: Locked System File Access

-**Question:** This was not just a workstation compromise.
-Evidence on the Domain Controller shows the attacker used volume snapshot techniques to access a locked system file.
-This file contains every credential in the domain.
-What was it?
+I investigated activity on the Domain Controller and identified that the attacker accessed a critical system file using volume shadow copy techniques.
+The file accessed was ntds.dit.

-**Answer:** `ntds.dit`

 **Query Used:**
 ```kusto